 The outcome of the Complaint should also be recorded.
 In the case of minor complaints (noise, mess etc) this recording can be as a diary note in the Principal's diary.
-In regards to anything that requires Negotiation or Investigation, confidential files should be kept on the matter and stored with the Principal.
+In regards to anything that requires Negotiation or Investigation, the complaint and outcome should be record on the confidential SRC Complaint Register and confidential documents/ files should be kept on the matter and stored with the Principal.